Concrete Pier Calculator — ft to cu yd, bags, cost

 How to use this calculator

 Enter the number of piers, choose round (sonotube) or square shape, set the diameter or side length and depth.
-Use quick-select buttons for common sonotube sizes.
+Use the quick-select buttons for common sonotube sizes, or tap a preset below to load a typical layout.
 Optionally add a flared bell footing at the base.
-Results update instantly with volume per pier, total volume, weight, and bag counts.
+Output drives concrete order: number of 60/80 lb bags for small pours, or yd³ delivered for larger jobs.

 Cost — pick ready-mix delivery per yd³, 80-lb bags, or 60-lb bags to get the total material cost.